abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

                [:created-at :timestamp {:default [:now]}]]}
 ```

-For transactions, the `amount` field uses the numeric type for precise storage.
+For transactions, the `amount` field uses the numeric type (in Postgresql the same as "decimal") for precise storage.
 The amount can be either positive or negative, but cannot be zero.
 This validation is enforced using a Check Constraint `[:<> :amount 0]` with HoneySQL syntax.

 For category, we should define transaction type, and we used custom Enum type with possible values: `spending`, `income`.
 The [structure of custom type](https://github.com/abogoyavlensky/automigrate#types) definition is also similar to a field definition, but options are required.
 So we need to add Enum type definition in `:types` key of the model.
 Then we can use it as a value for `:tx-type` field definition.